Fundraising University logo

 Pros

-0 outlet terminations and 0 outlet non-renewals-both well below typical for Business Services (bottom 5%)-indicate strong operator retention and low churn in the system.
+0 outlet terminations and 0 non-renewals - both well below typical for Business Services (bottom 5%) - indicate low churn among operators, which means more predictable revenue and lower replacement costs for the system.

-No government agency penalties or orders (0, bottom 5%), giving the brand a clean regulatory record and lower compliance-related risk.
+0 government agency penalties or orders - well below typical for Business Services (bottom 5%) - signals a clean regulatory record and lower risk of compliance-related disruptions.

 Cons